 Distracted and careless driving causes many accidents every year in Florida.
-Over 48,000 distracted driving crashes were reported in 2020.
+The prevalence and impact of car crashes in Florida are significant, with over 48,000 distracted driving crashes reported in 2020.
 Of these reported accidents, there were 308 fatalities and over 2,700 serious bodily injuries.
 There are severe penalties for being careless behind the wheel.
 Anyone that faces these charges may also encounter a lawsuit for injuring another driver behind the wheel due to their negligent acts.

 If you have experienced injuries in a Florida car crash due to another’s wrongdoing, you have the right to file a claim against the parties responsible.
-At Marsalisi Law, our legal team offers professional legal advice and representation in personal injury cases.
+At Marsalisi Law, our legal team offers professional legal advice and representation in Personal Injury cases.
+Our legal services can help you navigate the complexities of filing claims and seeking compensation.
 Continue reading to discover more about careless driving in Florida and how an attorney can help you after an accident.

 What Is Considered Careless Driving?

-Florida Statute 316.1925 states that careless driving constitutes as follows:
+Florida Statute 316.1925 states that careless driving constitutes as:

 When carelessness behind the wheel results in damage to another vehicle or property and causes serious bodily injury, the person at fault is held responsible for their actions in the accident.
 Careless drivers are often using their phones, disobeying traffic laws, not paying attention, and operating a motor vehicle while distracted.
 These actions lead to many accidents with other drivers, cyclists, pedestrians, and motorcycles.